skillz/example-card-game/README.md

 ### Using Example Card Game - Skillz

-1. Clone the repository using `gh repo clone skillz/example-card-game`, or by cloning the repository using your favorite Git client.
+1. Clone the repository using the command `git clone https://github.com/skillz/example-card-game.git`, or by cloning the repository using your favorite Git client.

 2. Create a new Unity project with a [supported version](https://docs.skillz.com/docs/requirements#tech-requirements) of Unity.

 3. Import the latest version of the Skillz Unity SDK.
 Instructions can be found [here](https://docs.skillz.com/docs/installing-skillz-unity).

-4. Copy the `Example Card Game - Skillz` folder into the assets folder of your project.
+4. Copy the `Example Card Game - Skillz` folder into the `Assets` folder of your project.

+5. Add the Scenes Under the `Assets/Example Card Game - Skillz/Scenes` to the `Scenes in Build`.

+6. Run the project using the [Skillz SIDEkick](https://docs.skillz.com/docs/sidekick) or [build to a mobile device](https://docs.skillz.com/docs/building-skillz-unity).

 ## Useful Resources